freeCodeCamp/guide/src/pages/progressive-web-apps/index.md

 ---
 #### What are progressive web apps?

-They appear to be not just a new fad, but a fundamentally different way of approaching what a website can and should be on whatever platform you are viewing it from.
+PWAs appear to be more than just a fad, but a fundamentally different way of approaching what a website can and should be on whatever platform you are viewing it from.
+They can install portions of themselves onto devices for offline viewing, use service workers to deliver content as needed when a connection is available and best of all standardize certain functionality between mobile and larger devices.

-Specifically Progressive web apps are:
+## Specifically Progressive web apps are:

 * Responsive: to fit any form factor
 * Connectivity independent: Progressively-enhanced with Service Workers to let them work offline